 - a person aged under 22 who has been in care

-- a person aged between 25 and 34 who is classed as a young offender and is believed to pose a risk of serious harm to others
+- a person aged under 34 who is classed as a young offender and is believed to pose a risk of serious harm to others

 Not getting enough benefit to cover rent